Southwark News ran an amazing appeal over six years for Evelina London.

 ‘Over the last 18 months Charlotte has suffered with a lot of muscle pain, and it has been difficult to help her manage it.
 Eunice has been on the end of the phone for us, and has helped with prescribing pain relief and offering advice.
 Hopefully, Charlotte is over this now as for the last few weeks she has been pain free for the first time in a very long time.
 I can't tell you how much we appreciate this support.'

-‘In addition to the training, I have also been scheming up fundraising initiatives.
-These include street collections at Christmas Fairs, a raffle, two Boot Camps, a non-uniform day at my daughter’s school and a Cup ‘n’ Cake sale at Swan Gymnastics, Stevenage.
+‘In addition to the training, I schemed up a range of fundraising initiatives.
+These included street collections at Christmas Fairs, a raffle, two Boot Camps, a non-uniform day at my daughter’s school and a Cup ‘n’ Cake sale at Swan Gymnastics, Stevenage.

 ‘A friend of mine baked and donated over 100 cupcakes for the cake sale.
 Starbucks, County Hall donated the cups and the Letchworth branch of Sainsbury’s provided a supply of cake boxes.
 Alice and I set out our stall and had barely got the last cake on the table before the hungry hoards descended; we sold 80% of the cakes in less than 30 minutes and raised a total of £157.